xitrum-framework/xitrum/guide/_sources/postback.txt

 If you want to display image like this while Ajax is loading

+..
+Use ajax_loading.png for PDF (make latexpdf) because it can't include animation GIF

 .. image:: ajax_loading.gif

 please call this JS snippet after including ``jsDefaults`` (which includes